On this page:

 Construction Action Matrix Deviations - IMC 2505 recognizes that there may be rare instances in which the regulatory actions dictated by the Construction Action Matrix may not be appropriate.
 In these instances, the Agency may deviate from the Construction Action Matrix to either increase or decrease Agency action when approved by the Executive Director for Operations.
 The Construction Action Matrix Deviations page provides a listing of Construction Action Matrix deviations.

 Individual Plant Performance Summaries - Performance information is summarized for each plant and sorted by the six cornerstones of safety.
 This information can be viewed by selecting the plant name below.
 For each plant, the current Construction Action Matrix designation is displayed along with a summary of NRC inspection findings.
 Links are also provided to NRC assessment letters, inspection plans, and inspection reports.

-Watts Bar Unit 2 Oversight - The NRC is conducting additional oversight inspections of the reactivation of Watts Bar Unit 2.
-Until the unit fully transitions under the Reactor Oversight Process (ROP), information regarding this multi-year project can be accessed at Watts Bar Unit 2 Reactivation.
+Watts Bar Unit 2 Oversight - The NRC conducted additional construction inspections of the reactivation of Watts Bar Unit 2.
+On October 22, 2015, the NRC issued a full power Facility Operating License for Watts Bar Unit 2 to TVA.
+Watts Bar Unit 2 is now considered an operating reactor and is no longer subject to construction inspection.
+Additional information regarding this multi-year project can be accessed at Watts Bar Unit 2 Reactivation.